David Pannick, Baron Pannick

-David Philip Pannick, Baron Pannick, (born 7 March 1956) is a British barrister and a crossbencher in the House of Lords and Blackstone Chambers.
+David Philip Pannick, Baron Pannick, (born 7 March 1956) is a British barrister at Blackstone Chambers and a crossbencher in the House of Lords.
 He practises primarily in public law and human rights and has argued high profile cases before the Supreme Court of the United Kingdom, the Appellate Committee of the House of Lords, the European Court of Justice, and the European Court of Human Rights.

 Early life and education

 David Philip Pannick was born on 7 March 1956 in Islington, London, England, to Maurice and Rita Pannick.
 He is Jewish.
 He won a scholarship to study at Bancroft's School, a private school in Woodford Green, London.
 He studied law at the University of Oxford where he was an undergraduate student of Hertford College, Oxford.
 He graduated with a Bachelor of Arts (BA) degree and subsequently a Bachelor of Civil Law (BCL) degree.

 Career

 Pannick was called to the Bar at Gray's Inn in 1979, and was one of the panel of Junior Counsel to the Crown (Common Law) from 1988 to 1992, when he was appointed Queen's Counsel, as the title was known during the reign of Elizabeth II.
 He was also appointed a recorder on the South Eastern Circuit in 1995, and a deputy High Court judge in 1998.
 He stopped sitting as a judge in 2005.

 Pannick has appeared in the courts of Hong Kong, Brunei, Gibraltar, Trinidad, the British Virgin Islands, Bermuda and the Cayman Islands.
 He appeared in 100 cases before the Appellate Committee of the House of Lords before its jurisdiction was transferred to the new Supreme Court in October 2009.